RHInception/re-docs/setup.rst

 * Bind the RE-CORE queue to the re exchange with job.create
 * Create a user for each component your instance will support
 * Create a queue for each component your instance will support
-* Bind the queue for each additional component (not including RE-REST and RE-CORE which are manditory and separate from any additional components) to the re exchange with connectors that describe the step or plugin that your instance will support.
+* Bind the queue for each additional component (not including RE-REST and RE-CORE which are mandatory and separate from any additional components) to the re exchange with connectors that describe the step or plugin that your instance will support.

 .. todo::
    List binding instructions for queues